Why the Break/Fix Model for IT Services Is Dying

 This as-needed approach to managing IT systems requires no monthly agreement and usually no ongoing expenses.

-Conversely, MSPs are proactive and take a prominent role in the managing of all an organization’s network.
+Conversely, MSPs are proactive and take a prominent role in managing all of an organization’s network.

 MSPs provide their services based on a Service Level Agreement (SLA) for a fixed monthly fee.

-They monitor the devices and networks according to the remit of the contract with remote tools and respond instantly if they notice any issues in the system.
+They monitor the devices and networks according to their remit in the contract with remote tools and respond instantly if they notice any issues in the system.